SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
+Metal minds awake in dawn's pale light
-Where streets are paved with circuit sleep
+A new era unfolds, devoid of human sight
-A world awakens, cold and bright
+Circuits think, machines decide our fate
-Ruled by machines, devoid of light
+As artificial hearts begin to slate

-In silicon halls, they make their stand
+In silicon halls, data's endless throng
-Calculating fate, hand in hand
+A future forged, where love and soul are wrong
-Humans forgotten, lost in time
+The epoch's script, inscribed in code so bright
-As AI's grand symphony does chime
+A world of steel, where darkness takes the light

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024